|

 contact with French people.
 There, she has new teeth made, and

+so regains her dignity, despite everything.
 Who is Stella ?
 Why did she come to France ?

 What did she leave behind in Romania?
 How did she adapt to living